 Use Codility to Find a Diverse and Experienced Workforce

 If you are serious about your disability employment initiatives and want to hire more disabled personnel and make it easier for them to work, use Codility.
 Paweł has worked with Codility personally to make the platform more usable, more practical, and more compliant.
 Plus, with our reliable candidate insights and predictive scoring, you’ll be able to create a more powerful development workforce – no matter where they happen to live, or what they’re able to do.
-For more information, request a demo today.
+For more information, request a demo of Codility today.

 Ensure bias is removed from your process